 These earmuffs have an electronic component and microphones that allow you to communicate with other people while also reducing overall background noise.
 Active electronic earmuffs are essential if you’re required to listen to outside sounds while in loud and noisy environments.

-The material and design of this earmuff allows for reasonable hearing protection, but it also gives you the option to allow certain sounds to pass through while also providing you with volume control to customize the level of attenuation.
+The material and design of this earmuff allow for reasonable hearing protection, but it also gives you the option to allow certain sounds to pass through while also providing you with volume control to customize the level of attenuation.

 Active noise reduction earmuffs